eebasadre20/flow/README.md

 ### Flow

-Define the `Flow` comprised of one or more ordered `Operation`s.
+A `Flow` object is composed of one or more ordered `Operation`s.
 Changes to the state will persist from one `Operation` to the next:

 ```bash
 $ rails generate flow Charge